-A dislocated shoulder happens when your upper arm (humerus bone) separates ‘pops out’ of your shoulder socket (glenoid fossa).
+A dislocated shoulder happens when your upper arm (humerus bone) separates from or ‘pops out’ of your shoulder socket (glenoid fossa).
 The shoulder is one of the easiest joints to dislocate because the ball joint of your upper arm sits in a very shallow socket.
 This makes the arm extremely mobile and able to move in many directions, but also means it is not very stable.

 In some cases, the surrounding tissues supporting the shoulder joint may also be overstretched or torn (this can considerable complicate recovery and may pre-dispose you to re-occurrence).
 A dislocated shoulder takes between 12 and 16 weeks to heal after the shoulder has been put back into place, if all runs smoothly.